-New Year in Lisbon, Portugal
+Things to Do in Lisbon, Portugal

-We had New Year in Lisbon, Portugal, but before I talk about Lisbon, let me tell you a little story….
+We had the New Year in Lisbon, Portugal, but before I talk about Lisbon, let me tell you a little story….

 DSCF8989